The Literal-Nonliteral Distinction in Classical Indian Philosophy

 The crucial distinction between the “connection of denoted meanings” view and the two others is whether the secondary meaning function has a role to play before the sentence meaning is understood.
 Abhinavagupta explicitly says that it is not possible to have an obstacle for primary meaning without first understanding the syntactical connections among words.
 Thus secondary meaning can only occur after the capacity of purport.
 He distinguishes between nonsensical but syntactically acceptable sentences such as “There are a hundred elephants on the tip of my finger” and phrases which are syntactically faulty, “Ten pomegranates, six pancakes” (DL: 1.4b L, page 86).

-Finally, Mukula Bhaṭṭa identifies a theory, most likely his own, which he calls “the combined view”.
+Finally, Mukula Bhaṭṭa identifies a theory, most likely his own, which he calls “the combined view” (Keating 2019).
 It takes secondary meaning to apply both before and after sentence meaning.
 His understanding of secondary meaning is broader than both Śālikanātha and Abhinavagupta, as it does not always replace the primary meaning.
 So it can play the role of purport and can also encompass the function of suggestion.
 Thus, where the division between primary and secondary meaning is made, and how secondary meaning is characterized has important consequences for all these views of sentence meaning.

 5.2 Scriptural Hermeneutics